 A beach shop and take away cafe sits at the western end of Princes Parade and on the small park area opposite here are public toilets.
 There is ticketed parking on the road and in a car park above the public conveniences in a small wooded area.

-The Parade with its shops and Cowes town are within easy reach and during Cowes Week a shoreside village is built on the Parade with eateries, live music and bars to enjoy.
+The Parade with its shops and Cowes town are within easy reach.

 This is the best place to see the Round the Island Race held around the first week in June.
 This famous yacht race starts at the Royal Yacht Squadron at the eastern end of Princes Parade and heads west - usually very early in the morning.

 Cowes is a gateway town on the Isle of Wight, served by Red Funnel's fast Red Jet service from Southampton.
-Southern Vectis bus number 1 runs between here and the capital town of Newport and the town is joined to her twin, East Cowes, by a floating bridge that carries both passengers and cars.
+East Cowes has a floating bridge that carries both passengers and cars.
 A foot passenger launch for passengers and cyclists is available if the floating bridge is not available.
 For bus information please visit the Southern Vectis website - www.islandbuses.info/

 Map & Directions